 Cove Fort is one of the few mid-19th century forts built in the Western United States that is still standing, because it was constructed with volcanic rock and limestone from a nearby quarry, rather than with timber.
 It was built in 1867 by Ira Hinckley at the request of Brigham Young, the then-current president and prophet of The Church of Jesus Christ of Latter-day Saints.

-The site changed hands several times, and was eventually purchased again by the Hinckley family in 1988.
 On May 21, 1994, First Counselor in the First Presidency of The Church of Jesus Christ of Latter-day Saints, Gordon B. Hinckley, dedicated the Historic Cove Fort Complex.

 Visiting the unique stone structure is like taking a trip back in time.
 Standing at 100 feet by 100 feet, Cove Fort has 12 rooms to explore.
 Each room has been restored to reclaim the look and feel from its first decade of use, and are fully decorated with authentic furnishings and artifacts.